openHPI/codeharbor/README.md

 Visit your browser at: `http://localhost:3001/`

 ## Docker for development
+### For Linux
-Install docker, docker-compose on your system.
+Install docker and docker-compose on your system.
 ### For Windows or Mac
 Install [Docker Toolbox](https://www.docker.com/products/docker-toolbox).
 Run: